-Program AdministratorThe elementary principal is designated as the program administratorsupervising the preschool program.
-The principal meets all qualifications described in the Iowa QualityPreschool Program Standards.QPPS 10.3
+Program Administrator - The Director of Student Services is designated as the program administrator supervising the preschool program.
+The administrator meets all qualifications described in the Iowa Quality Preschool Program Standards.

-Teacher A full-time teacher licensed by the Iowa Board of Educational Examiners and holding an Early Childhood endorsement is assigned to the preschool programs.
-QPPS 6.3 Teacher Assistant/Paraeducator A full time teacher assistant in the classroom carries out activities under the supervision of the teacher.
+Teacher - A full-time teacher licensed by the Iowa Board of Educational Examiners and holding an Early Childhood endorsement is assigned to the preschool programs.

+Teacher Assistant/Paraeducator - A full time teacher assistant in the classroom carries out activities under the supervision of the teacher.
 The teacher assistant will have specialized training.
-QPPS 6.4

-School Nurse

-The preschool will have the assistance of the school nurse.
+School Nurse - The preschool will have the assistance of the school nurse.
 She attends to the health needs of the students while they are at school.
 She is available for parent consultation when necessary.
-QPPS 10.10 Support Staff

-Green Hills Area Education Agency support staff provide resources and assistance to the teacher and classroom upon request to help all children be successful in the preschool setting.
+Support Staff - Green Hills Area Education Agency support staff provide resources and assistance to the teacher and classroom upon request to help all children be successful in the preschool setting.
 Such staff may include: early childhood consultant, speech and language pathologist, occupational therapist, physical therapist, school psychologist, and others.